Dreaming381/Latios-Framework-Documentation/Myri Audio/README.md

     Edit menu allows for enabling a managed audio driver, which works around the issue but alters the behavior slightly compared to what happens in a build.

-## Near-Term Roadmap
+## Potential Future Roadmap Items

 -   Hierarchical Mixing
 -   Conversion from DSP Graph to Unity 6.3+ scriptable audio APIs
+-   Programmable Audio on the DSP Thread via Audio ECS
--   Programmable Effects on the DSP Thread vis Effect Stacks
+-   Programmable Effects on the DSP Thread via Effect Stacks